robinozer/chefs-table/README.md

 Description: A visiting user should be able to successfully view the restaurant´s menu.

-Precondition: the user need to be present on any of the pages of the website already.
+Precondition: the user needs to be present on any of the pages of the website already.

 Assumption: the visiting user is using a supported browser with existing internet connection.